signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="SavingAudioWireshark"></a>
 ### Saving Audio to File in Wireshark

 The procedure for saving audio to file from G711 encoded pcaps is similar to playing audio as noted above.
-Here are additional instructions to save the audio data to .au file format, and then use the Linux "sox" program to convert to .wav format.
+Here are additional instructions to save audio data to .au file format, and then use the Linux "sox" program to convert to .wav format.
 Note that it's also possible to save to .raw file format (no file header), but that is not covered here.

-1. First, follow steps 1. and 2. in the "Analyzing Packet Media in Wireshark" notes above.
+1. First, follow steps 1. and 2. above in "Analyzing Packet Media in Wireshark".

 2. Second, save to .au file from Wireshark: